Timinator2000/techio-algo-x/16 - your turn/01 - einstein revisited.md

 # Observations

 The numbers seen above tell an expected story.
 Enforcing sameness with mutual exclusivity requires many extra `me_requirements`, but Algorithm X is still able to chew through the matrix with relative speed.
 Enforcing sameness using colors requires a significant amount of color checking outside the matrix.
-As you can see, that adds a significant amount of time for the most difficult test case.
+As you can see, that adds a sizeable amount of time for the most difficult test case.

 Enforcing sameness with complex actions combines the best of both worlds.
 The `me_requirements` are kept to the minimum necessary to enforce mutually exclusive characteristics while the actions are minimized by combining actions that must occur together.
 Properly constructing complex actions might take a bit of practice, but those efforts will be rewarded with very fast execution times.